-The damning report, which will be handed to Governor Mike Mbuvi Sonko this week, shows that Sh21.89 billion was not accounted for in the handover report when he was assuming office in August 2017.
+The damning report, which will be handed over to Governor Mike Sonko this week, revealed that Sh21.89 billion was not accounted for in the handover report when he was assuming office in August last year.

-“More than Sh21.89 billion in payments was not recorded so we cannot know who was paid, and 7,346 manual revenue collection receipt booklets were deleted from the digital system,” KPMG Associate Director in charge of Forensics Mark Bunyi said.
+“Over Sh21.89 billion in payments were not recorded so we cannot know who was paid, and 7,346 manual revenue collection receipt booklets were also deleted from the digital system,” said KPMG Associate Director in charge of Forensics Mark Bunyi.

-The auditors analysed the handover report from the former administration and concluded that it left behind a broken system.
+The auditors analysed the handover report from the former administration of Dr Kidero, and concluded that it left behind a broken system.

-When the banks were contacted, six refused to respond to queries on the accounts opened in the city county’s name.
+When the banks were contacted, six refused to respond to queries on accounts opened in the county’s name.